jp1884/techvolution-vegas-baby/xx_Iconic_Memories/scrap-paper.md

 ## Prologue

+Keep for Mark's 24 speech:

+For everyone on this Earth, lions and tigers, rich and poor, old, and young, time is the one thing no one can control, take away, horde, or steal.

+Time well spent is a lasting memory made.

+If we use time well, we earn more life.
+If we waste our seconds, we quickly get subbed in for another form of life.
+Yellow, blue, huge, small, smaller.
+Life creates and cherishes any form; as long as they work hard and use resources wisely, the most important resource of all is time.

+Life's creatures have different paths to learn the value of time.
+I learned it by watching two friends steal a monkey from a zoo.

+For everyone on this Earth, lions and tigers, rich and poor, old, and young, time is the one thing no one can control, take away, horde, or steal.

+Time well spent is a lasting memory made.

+If we use time well, we earn more life.
+If we waste our seconds, we quickly get subbed in for another form of life.
+One who values time more.

+I learned the value of time and it changed my life.
+The lessons taught me a good life is foremost time well spent exercising, studying, playing, or laughing.
+Fit for a religion, one that sees Nature as lifeforms all competing to make better use of time.
+But this isn't a religion,

 I've got this great story about two friends stealing a monkey from a zoo.

 We keep going.
 Sometimes with huge victories.
 Just look how the bravery of the #MeToo movement toppled so many powerful evildoers.
 It's a credit to us in fact that we keep going.